-Achieve greater efficiency and cost savings for WEROC Member Councils through resource sharing.
+Achieve greater efficiency and cost savings for WEROC Member Councils through resource sharing

-- 1. Develop a suite of record keeping policies aligned to the new Standard for Records Management. - 2.Develop a regional Public Health Plan that links to local Public Health Plans - 3.
-Investigate the feasibility of establishing a workplace health and safety advisor position to support WEROC Local Government's in meeting compliance with the Work Health and Safety Act 2020 - 4.
-Investigate a designated area migration agreement (DAMA) for the Eastern Wheatbelt.
+- Develop a suite of record keeping policies aligned to the new Standard for Records Management - 2.
+Develop a regional Public Health Plan that links to local Public Health Plans - 3.
+Investigate the feasibility of establishing a regional waste coordinator position to support WEROC Local Governments in implementing the WEROC Strategic Waste Management Plan - 4.
+Support the development of a worker accommodation solution for the Eastern Wheatbelt - 5.
+Investigate opportunities for intercouncil training and development for critical roles

-- Greater efficiency and cost savings to Member Councils. - Compliance with legislative requirements. - Members are provided with value for money from collaboration on projects
+- Greater efficiency and cost savings to Member Councils - Compliance with legislative requirements - of Members are provided with value ort for money from in collaboration on projects